 Aging can decrease the body's ability to have a good immune response after getting a flu vaccine.
-Fluzone High-Dose is a higher antigen flu shot designed to give people aged 65 years or older a better immune response, and therefore, better protection against flu than the regular dose flu shot.
+The senior flu shots are designed to give people aged 65 years or older a better immune response, and therefore, better protection against flu than the regular dose flu shot.

 The senior flu shot delivery and response is similar to that of the regular-dose flu shot (see above).
 However, some side effects have been reported more frequently, especially pain, redness, and swelling at the injection site, headache, muscle aches, low-grade fever, and malaise.

-The effectiveness of high-dose flu vaccine in comparison with regular-dose vaccine is still being studied.
-If you have questions about whether Fluzone High-Dose is right for you, please talk with your primary care provider.
+The effectiveness of the senior flu vaccine in comparison with regular-dose vaccine is still being studied.
+If you have questions about whether a senior dose flu shot is right for you, please talk with your primary care provider.

 Flu shot: thimerosal-free:

 Some pregnant women – and those who are allergic to thimerosal – choose to receive a thimerosal-free flu shot.
 Thimerosal is a safe and effective mercury-based preservative that has been used for decades in multi-dose vaccine vials to prevent germs, bacteria, and/or fungi from contaminating the vaccine.

 FluMist nasal spray*:

 *FluMist is NOT available at our flu vaccine clinics or at Cornell Health this year.

 FluMist is live, attenuated (weakened) influenza vaccine that is sprayed into the nostrils and inhaled.
 Like the flu shot, it causes an immune response in which antibodies develop that protect you from the flu for up to a year.
 No preservatives are used in its preparation.